-As of June 30, 2023, our principal sources of liquidity were our cash and cash equivalents in the amount of \$0.5 million, which primarily are invested in cash in banking institutions in the U.S. The vast majority of our cash proceeds were received as a result of our operations, a bridge loan and intercompany loans from our parent, LiveOne.
-As of June 30, 2023, we had a bridge loan (net of discounts) of \$5.7 million, derivative liabilities of \$3.6 million and a related party payable balance of \$3.0 million.
-Our parent is required to maintain minimum cash balances as a result of debt covenants on their debt.
+As of December 31, 2023, our principal sources of liquidity were our cash and cash equivalents in the amount of \$1.4 million, which primarily are invested in cash in banking institutions in the U.S. The vast majority of our cash proceeds were received as a result of our operations, completed private placement offering (the "Bridge Loan") of our unsecured convertible notes with an original issue discount of 10% (the "OID") in the aggregate principal amount of \$8.8 million (the "Bridge Notes") and intercompany loans from our parent, LiveOne.
+As of December 31, 2023, we had a related party payable balance of \$3.1 million.
+Our parent is required to maintain a minimum cash balance as a result of debt covenants on its debt.

 On July 15, 2022, we completed a private placement offering of the Bridge Notes for gross proceeds of \$8.0 million.
 In connection with the sale of the Bridge Notes, the holders of the Bridge Note received the Bridge Warrants, and we issued the Placement Agent Warrants to the placement agent.
-The Bridge Notes mature on July 15, 2023, subject to a one-time three-month extension at our election.
-The Bridge Notes bear interest at a rate of 10% per annum payable on maturity.
-The Bridge Notes shall automatically convert into the securities of our Company sold in a Qualified Financing (an initial public offering of our securities on a national securities exchange) or a Qualified Event (a direct listing of our securities on a national securities exchange), as applicable, upon the closing of a Qualified Financing or Qualified Event, as applicable, at a price per share equal to the lesser of (i) the price equal to \$60.0 million divided by the aggregate number of shares of our common stock outstanding immediately prior to the closing of a Qualified Financing or Qualified Event, as applicable (assuming full conversion or exercise of all convertible and exercisable securities of our Company then outstanding, subject to certain exceptions), and (ii) 70% of the offering price of the shares (or whole units, as applicable) in the Qualified Financing or 70% of the initial listing price of the shares on a national securities exchange in the Qualified Event, as applicable.
+The Bridge Notes were scheduled to mature on July 15, 2023, subject to a one-time three-month extension at our election.
+We elected the extension and extended the maturity date to October 15, 2023.
+The Bridge Notes bore interest at a rate of 10% per annum payable on maturity.
+The Bridge Notes automatically convert into the securities of our Company sold in a Qualified Financing (an initial public offering of our securities on a national securities exchange) or a Qualified Event (a direct listing of our securities on a national securities exchange (the "Direct Listing")), as applicable, upon the closing of a Qualified Financing or Qualified Event, as applicable, at a price per share equal to the lesser of (i) the price equal to \$60.0 million divided by the aggregate number of shares of our common stock outstanding immediately prior to the closing of a Qualified Financing or Qualified Event, as applicable (assuming full conversion or exercise of all convertible and exercisable securities of our Company then outstanding, subject to certain exceptions), and (ii) 70% of the offering price of the shares (or whole units, as applicable) in the Qualified Financing or 70% of the initial listing price of the shares on a national securities exchange in the Qualified Event, as applicable.
 Each holder of the Bridge Notes (other than LiveOne) may at such holder's option require us to redeem up to 45% of the principal amount of such holder's Bridge Notes (together with accrued interest thereon, but excluding the OID), in aggregate up to \$3,000,000 for all of the Bridge Notes (other than those held by LiveOne), immediately prior to the completion of a Qualified Financing or a Qualified Event, as applicable, with such redemption to be made pro rata to the redeeming holders of the Bridge Notes (the "Optional Redemption").
-Upon a holder's redemption of any Bridge Notes pursuant to the Optional Redemption right, then a portion of such holder's Bridge Warrants shall be forfeited and cancelled in accordance with the following formula: for each \$0.001 million of the principal amount of the Bridge Notes redeemed, the Bridge Warrants to purchase 100% of the Bridge Warrant shares issued per \$0.001 million of the principal amount of the Bridge Notes shall be immediately forfeited and cancelled.
+Upon a holder's redemption of any Bridge Notes pursuant to the Optional Redemption right, then a portion of such holder's Bridge Warrants would be forfeited and cancelled in accordance with the following formula: for each \$0.001 million of the principal amount of the Bridge Notes redeemed, the Bridge Warrants to purchase 100% of the Bridge Warrant shares issued per \$0.001 million of the principal amount of the Bridge Notes shall be immediately forfeited and cancelled.